LASIK versus PRK

 At Elmquist Eye Group, we will evaluate the degree of your refractive error, the size of your pupils, and the thickness of your cornea to help you determine if LASIK versus PRK would be the best method of laser vision correction for your unique eyes.

-Using state-of-the-art technology, Dr. Elmquist and his highly skilled associates, including Kate Wagner, OD, partner, Nina Burt, OD, and Sarah Eccles-Brown, MD, provide a complete range of eye care services, including routine eye exams and diagnosis and treatment of cataracts; macular degeneration; diabetic eye disease; dry eyes; glaucoma; and other eye conditions.
+Using state-of-the-art technology, Elmquist Eye Group provides a complete range of eye care services, including routine eye exams and diagnosis and treatment of cataracts; macular degeneration; diabetic eye disease; dry eyes; glaucoma; and other eye conditions.

-Our surgeons, Dr. Elmquist and Dr. Eccles-Brown, are both board certified and fellowship-trained ophthalmologists who specialize in refractive surgery.
-They are committed to helping you regain the best possible vision.
+Our surgeon, Dr. Yasaira Rodriguez, is a both board certified and fellowship-trained ophthalmologist who specializes in refractive surgery.
+She is committed to helping you regain the best possible vision.

 What is “All Laser” LASIK?

 At Elmquist Eye Group, we prefer the state-of-the-art all-laser LASIK procedure for the majority of patients.
 It involves two lasers: a femtosecond laser, which safely and painlessly creates a corneal flap with infrared laser energy instead of a metal blade, and an excimer laser, which reshapes the cornea to correct the refractive error.

 All-laser LASIK offers several important advantages compared to the older LASIK technique which uses a metal blade:

 - The risks associated with passing a metal blade through the surface of the eye are reduced.